FlorenceJacobs/FlorenceJacobs.github.io/README.md

 *For now, I'm descovering Markdown !*

-So, [come back here](https://florencejacobs.github.io "Florence Jacobs's Skills")in some months, you'll see all of the skills I could developped !
+So, [come back here](https://florencejacobs.github.io "Florence Jacobs's Skills") in some months, you'll see all of the skills I could developped !